 Identifying who is truly at fault in a construction accident can be complicated.
 A worksite often has multiple contractors, companies, and individuals present, and any one of them could be responsible for the unsafe conditions that led to your injury.
 These are known as “third parties.”
 For example, if you were injured by faulty scaffolding erected by a different company or a defective power tool, you could have a claim against that third party.
 An attorney will conduct a detailed investigation to identify all potentially liable parties, which is a critical step toward maximizing your financial recovery and holding everyone accountable for their role in your accident.

-Assisting with Insurance Claims
+Handling Complex Insurance Claims

 Whether you’re dealing with a workers’ comp carrier or a third party’s liability insurer, you need to remember one thing: insurance companies are businesses.
 Their goal is to protect their bottom line by paying out as little as possible.
 Adjusters may try to get you to accept a quick, lowball settlement or make a recorded statement that could be used against you later.
 Having a lawyer who is committed to integrity and service changes the dynamic completely.
 Your attorney will handle all communications with the insurance companies, manage negotiations, and fight back against unfair tactics to ensure any settlement offer fully covers your long-term needs.